 This is the time of year one starts thinking about planning their garden for the coming season and maybe trying something a little different this year.

-Warning: As with most beans they contain some phytic acid (which reduces absorption of calcium, zinc and magnesium) and should be soaked for a few hours to leach this out before cooking.
-The good thing about sprouts is that it reduces this phytic acid through the sprouting process.
+Warning: As with most beans they contain some phytic acid (which reduces absorption of calcium, zinc and magnesium) and should be soaked for a few hours in fresh water to leach this out before cooking.
+The good thing about healthy bean sprouts is that it reduces this phytic acid through the sprouting process.

 Where to Find Mung Beans

-My first source for Mung beans was a health food store.
+My first source for mung beans was a health food store.
 I later realized I could buy “bulk” from an Asian market.
-I only buy organic.
-For me I feel “safer” if I can grow most of what I consume, I know what goes into it and how it is handled and processed.
+Other Grocery stores sometimes carry them, but I only buy organic mung beans.
+For me I feel “safer” if I can grow most of what I consume–I know what goes into it and how it is handled and processed.
 So, me being me, I thought “why not try growing my own?”
-I live in Western North Carolina and we do very well with beans and legumes so why wouldn’t this be do-able?
+I live in Western North Carolina and we do very well with beans and legumes, so why wouldn’t this be do-able?
 It proved to be very “do-able”!

 Sprouting Your Seeds

-I usually start with a tablespoon of seeds and add to a canning jar.
+I usually start with a tablespoon of dry seed and add to a canning jar or glass container.

 Planting Mung Bean Sprouts